The Committee on Armed Forces and Veteran’s Affairs shall:

 This involves areas including content, links, order flows, registration flows and transaction logs.
 If problems arise with these areas of the site, the webmaster will make corrections directly or delegate the task to other members of the IT department.

 (1) Investigate all cases reported to it

 (2) Supervise all litigation in which the Branch is interested

 (3) Keep the National Office and the Springfield Branch informed on the progress of every case and it shall not give general legal advice.

 (1) work throughout the year to maintain and increase the membership of the Association; (2) be responsible for planning and organizing the annual membership campaign; and (3) be responsible on a continuous basis for soliciting new members and for securing renewals

-This year, the NAACP register hundreds of thousands of Americans to vote and equip vulnerable communities with the resources to fight back against attacks on fundamental voting rights through our nationwide campaign, This is My Vote.
+In the past year, the NAACP has registered hundreds of thousands of Americans to vote and has equipped vulnerable communities with the resources to fight back against attacks on fundamental voting rights through our nationwide campaign, This is My Vote.
 Visit the This Is My Vote microsite for more information or to register to vote online: www.thisismyvote.org .
 Or call 1-866-MyVote1 to register by phone.
 The function of the Political Action Committee is to:

 The Press and Publicity Committee shall:

 (1) Endeavor to secure publicity for the work of the Branch and the Association in the local press and on radio, television and other media